cinnData/DataSci/[DS-02] Introduction to Python.md

 Out[16]: bool
 ```

 Even if they don't appear explicitly, Booleans may come under the hood.
 When you enter an expression involving a comparison such as `5 < a`, the Python interpreter evaluates it, returning either `True` or `False`.
-Here, I have defined a variable by means of such an expression, so I got a Boolean variable.
+Here, we have defined a variable by means of such an expression, so we got a Boolean variable.
 Warning: as a comparison operator, equality is denoted by two equal signs.
 This may surprise you.

 ```
 In [17]: a == 4